the-datageek/fairbnb-coop/README.md

 ✍️ Author Notes

 This project is part of the TalentMatch Africa x HubSpot Developer Accelerator.
-For questions or support, reach out to natalie.coughlan@talentmatchafrica.io.

 ⸻

 📝 License

-MIT © [Your Name] – Educational purposes only.
+MIT © Faith Moraa – Educational purposes only.

 ---

-Let me know if you want a short or markdown-rendered version for GitHub, or want to customize it with your name, GitHub repo, or screenshots!